Information for new providers

 Whether you can currently register as a provider will depend on whether you are located within a trial or roll out location.
-Providers already under contract to Australian and state and territory governments will have specific transitional arrangements agreed with their funding jurisdiction.
+Providers already under contract to Australian and state and territory governments will have specific transitional arrangements (External website) agreed with their funding jurisdiction.

 Current trial site area